Phishinf/qagent/README.md

 ### Setting Up Your Knowledge Sources

 To configure which websites your agent can search, edit the `sites_data.csv` file.
-This CSV defines your agent's knowledge boundaries:
+This CSV defines your agent's knowledge boundaries and domains:

 ```csv
 domain,site,description